 If I feel my child has suffered due to negligence can you help?

-If you feel as though your child may have suffered due to negligence our team of professional personal injury lawyers are dedicated in helping you make a claim.
+If you feel as though your child may have suffered due to negligence our team of professional child injury solicitors are dedicated to helping you make a claim.
 We understand the distress such a situation can cause and approach each individual empathetically.
 We also relate to how complex making a claim can often be and always aim to make this situation stress free and simple, in order for you to concentrate on the bigger things, such as getting better!